Rental Electric Scooter Accident Lawyer in DC

 Although it’s uncertain how safe scooters are compared to other forms of transportation, one thing is clear: Many of the injuries e-scooting enthusiasts suffer are entirely preventable with the following precautions.

 - Wear a helmet.
-In a study by the University of California Los Angeles, researchers found that head injuries accounted for nearly one-third of patients admitted into hospitals from e-scooter accidents.
-Choose to wear a helmet that meets bike safety standards to protect yourself against injury.
+A University of California Los Angeles study found that head injuries accounted for nearly one-third of hospital patients from e-scooter accidents.
+Wear a helmet that meets bike safety standards to protect yourself against injury.

 - Use bike lanes.
-Bike lanes are not just the preferred location for e-scooter riders.
+Bike lanes are more than just the preferred location for e-scooter riders.
 They’re also the safest.
 The D.C.
 Council strongly encourages riders to choose bike lanes over sidewalks when available to avoid pedestrian accidents.